 On your floors or your walls, ceramic tiles are one of the most eclectic options for all types of interior projects.
 Made in a vast range of colors, textures, and patterns, ceramic tile is incredibly durable and always in style.
 There are even ceramic tiles that look and feel like the leading hardwood species.

 At Portice Carpet One Floor & Home of Lakewood, CA, we love helping customers discover sustainable floor and décor options.
 Ceramic tile certainly applies here, whether you’re seeking elegant flooring or a distinctive accent wall.

 Ceramic tiles are made from clay, sand, and other materials that are kiln-fired at extremely high temperatures, baking the tile into a hard surface.
-Tiles can come glazed, which can add color and patterns as well as adding water resistance, or unglazed to increase slip-resistance.
+Tiles can come glazed, adding color and patterns and adding water resistance or unglazed to increase slip resistance.

-Ceramic tiles can be used indoors for floors, countertops, and walls.
-Wall tiles are usually thinner and have a high gloss to them, making them unsuitable for floors as they can damage from foot traffic and can become very slippery when wet.
+Ceramic tiles, overall, can be used indoors for floors, countertops, and walls.
+However, wall tiles are usually thinner and have a high gloss to them, making them unsuitable for floors as they can damage from foot traffic and become very slippery when wet.
 Stone or porcelain tiles should be used outdoors, as standard ceramic tiles are too porous and can absorb lots of moisture.